 - Through an open recruitment procedure, applying for a PhD vacancy within a research project that is externally funded (by e.g. the NWO, the EU, NICIS).
 Vacancies are announced on the AISSR and UvA websites.

-- Submitting their own research proposal, which means candidates must bring their own funding ascertained through private resources, grants (e.g. the Ford Foundation, a scholarship from a national or local government, Nuffic) or by being under contract with other UvA units, institutes or companies (these students are referred to as buitenpromovendi or external PhDs).
+- Through own funding.
+PhD candidates can submit their own research proposal, which means candidates must bring their own funding ascertained through private resources, grants (e.g. the Ford Foundation, a scholarship from a national or local government, Nuffic) or by being under contract with other UvA units, institutes or companies (these students are referred to as buitenpromovendi or external PhDs).